Adidas Ultra Boost Uncaged Review Facts

 Super stylish.
 Go from run to lunch date in this shoe.

-The Adidas Ultra Boost Uncaged are the perfect option if you're looking for a shoe that can carry you from a run to a casual afternoon shopping trip.
+The Adidas Ultra Boost Uncaged is the perfect option if you're looking for a shoe that can carry you from a run to a casual afternoon shopping trip.
 These shoes are stylish and they offer super cushioning thanks to the full-length Boost foam.
 The ample foam distribution does offer some support, but these are not a great choice for those who are severe over pronators